Liberty Global offers fresh EU concessions over KPN Belgian deal

-BRUSSELS - U.S. cable operator Liberty Global (LBTYA.O) has offered fresh concessions in a bid to win over European Union antitrust regulators concerned about the competition impact of its proposed takeover of KPN's (KPN.AS) Belgian unit.
+BRUSSELS, Oct 28 - U.S. cable operator Liberty Global has offered fresh concessions in a bid to win over European Union antitrust regulators concerned about the competition impact of its proposed takeover of KPN's Belgian unit.

 The move by U.S. billionaire John Malone's cable group came three weeks after the European Commission opened an extensive investigation into the 1.3-billion-euro ($1.44 billion) deal.